prem0711-12/sql-support-case-studies/Case-01-Find All Orders With Customer Details/findings.md

 ## Conclusion
 Using order id we have found the customer detials as below :

-- Customer Name : Lisa
+- Customer Name: Lisa
-- Country :- India
+- Country: India
-- Order Status : Completed.
+- Order Status: Completed